HolyLarZarus/Lucky_Shake/README.md

 # 🎲 Lucky Shake

-**Lucky Shake** is a fun Flutter app that generates random numbers when you shake your device—perfect for choosing lotto numbers, picking winners, or making unbiased decisions!
+**Lucky Shake** is a fun Flutter app that generates random Luck Cookie texts when you shake your device—perfect for choosing lotto numbers, picking winners, or making unbiased decisions!

 ---